 Custom pricing (typically $30K-200K+/year)

 Demandbase combines account-based marketing with intent data, account scoring, and advertising in one platform.
-It tells you which target accounts are actively researching your category and helps you target them across channels before they fill out a form.
-The intent data powers prioritization across your entire GTM stack, not just marketing campaigns.
-For enterprise teams where deal sizes justify the investment, the account-level intelligence is unmatched.
+It tells you which accounts are actively researching your category and helps you target them across channels before they fill out a form.

 Watch out: The pricing is enterprise-only and contracts are complex.
-Smaller teams will find the platform overwhelming.
-Intent data requires 4-6 weeks of calibration to tune out false positives, and the ROI calculation only works if your ACV is high enough to justify the platform cost.
+Smaller teams will find the platform overwhelming, and the intent data requires calibration to avoid false positives flooding your reps.

 Read Full Review →